pyscript/docs/docs/user-guide/index.md

 PyScript, you are welcome to contribute via
 [the project's GitHub organisation](https://github.com/pyscript).

-Finally, the projects at the end of this guide are all freely available and copiously commented on [pyscript.com](https://pyscript.com).
+Finally, the example projects referenced in our docs are all freely available and copiously commented on [pyscript.com](https://pyscript.com).

 !!! note